 KRAS Mutation and Cancer

-The most common cancer gene mutations, Kirsten rat sarcoma viral oncogene (KRAS) mutations, are found in several cancers including pancreatic (80 to 90%), colorectal (25 to 60%), lung (25 to 60%) cancers, and associated with poor prognosis.
-KRAS mutations may lead to abnormal growth
+One of the common cancer gene mutations, Kirsten rat sarcoma viral oncogene (KRAS) mutations, are found in several cancers including pancreatic (80 to 90%), colorectal (25 to 60%), lung (25 to 60%) cancers, and are associated with poor prognosis.
+Mutations in KRAS may lead to abnormal growth

 KRAS as an Important Biomarker for Targeted Therapy

-The epidermal growth factor receptor (EGFR), which is overexpressed in metastatic colorectal cancer (
+KRAS is an effector molecule involved in the transduction of signals from the epidermal growth factor receptor (EGFR) to the nucleus.
+EGFR is overexpressed in metastatic colorectal cancer (

 Recent Clinical Study

-Streamlined Workflow for QClamp® KRAS Mutation Detection Tests
+Streamlined Workflow for QClamp® Gene Mutation Detection Tests

 Step 1: DNA Isolation & Quantification